saucymonster/Asteroids_SDDProject/README.md

 ```
 self.regeneration_rate = 7
 ```
-This is the recommended method of changing the difficulty
+This is the recommended method of changing the difficulty.

 ### THANKS FOR PLAYING